 The importance of medals has increased over the past few years.
 The role of medals has also become more and more important for various reasons.
-Since these medals are used for a variety of reasons, they always come in different shapes, sizes and colors.
+Since these medals are used for a variety of reasons, they always come in different shapes, sizes, and colors.

 Many types of different materials are also used to make these different types of medals.
 In the medals market, bespoke medals have dominated as they are the first choice of most of organizations, corporations, and individual buyers.
 There are many benefits to choosing a personalized medal option.

-If you are customizing your medal, you can choose your preferred material, design, size, shape and everything else that matters.
+If you are customizing your medal, you can choose your preferred material, design, size, shape, and everything else that matters.
 The appearance of the custom medal is completely made according to your preferences and requirements.
 These are the main reasons for the growing popularity of custom medals.
-If you also decide to use the personalized medal option, then you must be curious about how this all happens and all the processes of customizing the medal.
+If you also decide to use the personalized medal option, you must be curious about how this happens and all the processes of customizing the medal.